Alfonso Leyva

 Alfonso Antonio Leyva Yepez (born January 6, 1993) is a Mexican Greco-Roman wrestler and mixed martial artist.
+He is the current middleweight champion of Ultimate Warrior Challenge Mexico.

 Wrestling career

 He competed in the men's Greco-Roman 85 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 32 by Robert Kobliashvili.

 After claiming second place in 2019 Pan American Games, Leyva competed in the men's Greco-Roman 77 kg event at the 2020 Summer Olympics.
 In the round of 16, Leyva was eliminated from the tournament against Aleksandr Chekhirkin.

 Mixed martial arts career

 After retiring from wrestling after the 2020 Summer Olympics due to lack of support, he announced transition to mixed martial arts.
 Skipping the amateur career, he went professional and has racked a 5–0 record in the Mexican promotion Ultimate Warrior Challenge Mexico.

 Leyva made his stateside debut against Daniel Reis at LFA 135 on July 8, 2022.
 He won the fight via second-round technical knockout.

+On June 7, 2026, Leyva won his first MMA championship after defeating Thales Adriel with a TKO in the first round during a UWC Middleweight Championship fight at the UWC Mexico 58 event.